2ndSightLab/ai-tracker/README.md

 ## Support this research

 If you want to support of follow this research consider becoming a paid subscriber on my substack blog.
-You can also just sign up for free.
+Paid subscribers can add comments.
+Founding members can ask questions (i.e. consulting or training).
+You can also just sign up for free - no worries!
+All are welcome.

 https://teriradichel.substack.com